 How to get there:

 By Train: Take the TRA to Kaohsiung Station, and then switch to the MRT line.
 Get off at Formosa Station, and you have arrived!
+Book tickets via the normal train (TRA) on Klook here.

 By Car/Scooter: Take provincial highway 17 in downtown Kaohsiung to the intersection of Chungshan 1st Road and Zhongzheng 4th Road.
 The station is underneath the roundabout.
+Looking for scooter rental in Kaohsiung?
+You can check out Klook here or KKday here to search for options.
+You can check also out our scooter rental guide here.

 Please see below: